patternfly/patternfly-react/packages/react-core/src/components/CalendarMonth/examples/CalendarMonth.md

 ### Date range

-In this example, there are two dates selected: the first is a range start date (via the `rangeStart` prop) and the second is a range end date (via the `date` prop).
-For the purposes of this example, these dates are static and cannot be updated.
+In this example, there are 2 dates selected: a range start date (via the `rangeStart` prop) and a range end date (via the `date` prop).
 Additionally, any dates prior to the range start date are disabled by passing in an array of functions to the `validators` prop.
 In this case a single function is passed in, which checks whether a date is greater than or equal to the range start date.

+For this example, these dates are static and cannot be updated.
+For an interactive demo, see our [Date picker demos](https://www.patternfly.org/v4/components/date-picker/react-demos).

 ```ts file="./CalendarMonthDateRange.tsx"
 ```